quicwg/datagram/draft-pauly-quic-datagram.md

 Although DATAGRAM frames are not retransmitted upon loss detection, they are ack-eliciting ({{!I-D.ietf-quic-recovery}}).
-Receivers SHOULD support delaying ACK frames in reponse to receiving packets that only contain DATAGRAM frames, since the timing of these acknowledgements is not used for loss recovery.
+Receivers SHOULD support delaying ACK frames (within the limits specified by max_ack_delay) in reponse to receiving packets that only contain DATAGRAM frames, since the timing of these acknowledgements is not used for loss recovery.

 If a sender detects that a packet containing a specific DATAGRAM frame has been lost, the implementation MAY notify the application that the datagram was lost.